In Context Learning and Reasoning for Symbolic Regression with Large Language Models: Methods

 \subsection{Preliminary tests}

 In our initial tests, we asked LLMs to generate mathematical expressions from scientific data.
-We used a simple prompt to assess its capability and tested GPT-3.5-turbo and GPT-4 at varying temperatures (Figures \ref{gpt4Test1}).
+We used a simple prompt to assess its capability and tested GPT-3.5-turbo and GPT-4 at varying temperatures.
 In all cases, the models produced expressions while ``hallucinating'' arbitrary coefficients.
-We revised the prompts to ask the LLMs to ``show all steps" to gain insight into how the model selects these values \cite{wei2022chain}.
-In response, the output either provided Python code for optimization or, at times, mathematical steps for optimization.
+We revised the prompts to ask the LLMs to ``show all steps'' to gain insight into how the model selects these values \cite{wei2022chain}.
+In response, the output either provided Python code for optimization or at times, mathematical steps for optimization, but with the wrong output.

-Although the generated code accurately performed curve-fitting, the LLM hallucinated incorrect coefficients.
-Nonetheless, the generated remarks about the data patterns hinted that they may have the potential to generate accurate functional forms that can be optimized outside the LLM.
+As illustrated in Figure \ref{hallucination}, although the LLM-generated code runs and accurately performs curve-fitting, the model still hallucinates incorrect coefficients as its final output.
+Nonetheless, the generated remarks about the data patterns suggested that they may have the potential to generate accurate functional forms that can be optimized outside the LLMs.